slatedocs/slate/source/includes/inkling-reference/_concept.html.md

  |  <name>       # name of a concept or stream
 ```

+Select the Syntax tab to show syntax for the concept statement and its input
+sources and output targets.

 ## Concept Examples

-We show Inkling for the concepts get_high_score, Digit, Curvature, and Segments.

-Click the Inkling tab to display the Inklng source.

 ### get_high_score